Roth Conversions Simplified: Pay Taxes Now or Later?

 With a Roth:

-qualified withdrawals are tax-free
+qualified withdrawals later are tax-free

 A Simple Roth Conversion Example